aristotelisballas/listen2yourheart/README.md

 ### 3. Fully-Supervised Model
-To train the fully supervised CNN run the following:
+To train a fully supervised CNN, run the following:

 - <u>SLURM</u>
   ```console